joergboe/testframework/doc/manpage.md

-# runTTFLink
+# runTTF

-The runTTFLink script is a framework for the control of test case execution.
+The runTTF script is a framework for the control of test case execution.
 The execution of test case/suite variants and the parallel execution is inherently supported.

 More docs can be found here: